Jordan Hulls: College career

 On May 20, 2008, Hulls committed to play for Indiana University, turning down an offer from Purdue.
 Of his commitment to Indiana, he said, "Being a hometown kid, that definitely factored into it.
 Being a part of bringing the program back to what it used to be appeals to me."
 Hulls also noted he had been a lifelong Hoosier fan, in part because of his family's connections to the program.

-In his freshman year at Indiana, the 2009–10 season, Hulls played in all 31 games and started 17, including the final nine games of the season.
-He led the team with 47 made 3-pointers and a .402 shooting percentage from behind the arc.
-His .402 3-point percentage was the fifth-highest in the conference overall and the best amongst conference freshmen.
-He hit 8-of-12 threes for a career-high 24 points in a career-high 44 minutes in overtime win against Northwestern.
-His eight threes in that game are the second-most in a single game in Indiana history.

-In his sophomore year at Indiana, the 2010–11 season, Hulls was the only player to start in 32 games.
-He finished ninth in the Big Ten in three-point field goal percentage (41.4) and ended the season by making a school record 41 straight free throw attempts, including all 35 in league play.
-At the end of the season he was named to the Academic All-Big Ten team.

-In his junior year at Indiana, the 2011–12 season, Hulls averaged 11.5 points and 3.2 assists in 30.1 minutes per game.
+Hulls began playing during the 2009–10 season.
+He was an Academic All-Big Ten selection the following year.
+In his junior year at Indiana, the 2011–12 season, Hulls averaged 11.5 points and 3.2 assists.
 He shot 50.4% from the field, 49.3% from the three-point line, and 89.9% from the free throw line.
-Hulls improved in nearly every statistical category during the season, and made more big shots in his career than any other Indiana player on the team.
-The Hoosiers earned a number four seed in the 2012 NCAA Tournament and defeated New Mexico State in the second round.
-After defeating VCU in the third round, the Hoosiers lost in the Sweet Sixteen to Kentucky, the eventual national champions.
+In the 2012 NCAA Tournament, the Hoosiers lost in the Sweet Sixteen 102–90 to Kentucky.

-In his senior year at Indiana, the 2012–13 season, Hulls established himself as a leader on a team that finished the regular season as outright Big Ten champions.
-He led the Big Ten in 3-point field goal percent shooting at 48.7% and averaged 10.5 points, 3.0 assists and 2.5 rebounds per game.
-Further, the Hoosiers outscored opponents by 439 points with him on the floor, the best plus-minus rating for an individual player in the nation.
+In his senior year at Indiana, the 2012–13 season, Hulls established himself on a team that finished the regular season first in the Big Ten.
 Hulls earned All-Big Ten Honorable Mention honors from the coaches and media, a 2012–13 Academic All-America selection, and was a 2012–13 Senior CLASS Award winner.